777arc/textbook/content/doa.rst

  f_tone = 0.02e6
  tx = np.exp(2j * np.pi * f_tone * t)

-Now let's simulate an array consisting of three omnidirectional antennas in a line, with 1/2 wavelength between adjancent ones (a.k.a. "half-wavelength spacing").
+Now let's simulate an array consisting of three omnidirectional antennas in a line, with 1/2 wavelength between adjacent ones (a.k.a. "half-wavelength spacing").
 We will simulate the transmitter's signal arriving at this array at a certain angle, theta:

 .. code-block:: python

- d = 0.5 # half wavelenght spacing
+ d = 0.5 # half wavelength spacing
  Nr = 3
  theta_degrees = 20 # direction of arrival (feel free to change this, it's arbitrary) theta = theta_degrees / 180 * np.pi # convert to radians
  a = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # array factor
  print(a) # note that it's a 1x3, it's complex, and the first element is 1+0j

-To apply the array factor we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to matrices, as numpy arrays which dont let us do 1D matrix math that we need for beamforming/DOA.
+To apply the array factor we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to matrices, as NumPy arrays which don't let us do 1D matrix math that we need for beamforming/DOA.
 We then perform the matrix multiply, note that the @ symbol in Python means matrix multiply (it's a NumPy thing).
 We also have to convert :code:`a` from a row vector to a column vector (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.

 .. code-block:: python